-In the field of play, if a catch or interception has been completed, and the ball comes loose before the player is down by contact, it is a fumble, and the ball becomes dead on all plays except a kick off pass and a punt pass.
+In the field of play, if a catch or interception has been completed, and the ball comes loose on the ground before the player is down by contact, the ball becomes dead on all plays except a snap, kick off pass and a punt pass.
 It is also a fumble if the action occurs in the end zone of the player who caught the loose ball.
 If the action occurs in the opponent's end zone, it is a touchdown or a touchback.